BrandonJoyce356/BrandonJoyce356.github.io/_posts/2012-09-9-sending-attachments-with-orchard-modules.md

 ---
 layout: post
 title: Sending Attachments With Orchard Modules
+category: Orchard CMS
 permalink: sending-attachments-with-orchard-modules
 ---
 The last event at Orchard Harvest 2012 was a hackathon.
 I decided to sit at a table with some folks that wanted to send attachments with Orchard.
 In this particular case, the email action was already being triggered by a rule.
 (MailActions) However, there isn't a built-in option for attaching files.
 So, we decided to build a simple module that would implement IMessageEventHandler to intercept the "Sending" event and append our attachment.
 Here is the result of our work...